Joshua-Stacy-VA/Vista-VAM/README.md

 # VAM2 Project Management
-Schedules, milestones, issue tracking, progress reports, documentation, and deliverables of all Project Management activity supporting  VistA Adaptive Maintenance (VAM).
+Schedules, milestones, issue tracking, progress reports, documentation, dashboards, and deliverables of all Project Management activity supporting  VistA Adaptive Maintenance (VAM).
 Major responsibilities of VAM Project Management includes managing all processes and producing all documentation required for Authority to Operate (ATO)  and Initial Operating Capability (IOC) of VAM in the VA Enterprise Cloud (VAEC).

 VAM Project Managment Dashboards:
 * [PWS Dashboard](#ato-dashboard)